The Nest Cam IQ indoor security camera has received a software update giving it access to Google Assistant.

 Nest has also introduced a new tier to its cloud storage platform.
 For $5 per month, Nest camera users can store five days of footage online, to be viewed for up to five days.
 This new plan sits below a $10 option which offers ten days of storage.

-To learn more about what you can do with Google Assistant, check out The GearBrain's What Works with Google Home and The Google Home Mini.
+To learn more about what you can do with Google Assistant, check out The GearBrain, our smart home compatibility checker that shows you What Works with Google Home and The Google Home Mini and works with Nest.